MDS-BD/aws-emr-local-dev-env-with-docker/README.md

 1. Open PyCharm Professional and import the Project.
 2. Under File, choose `Settings...` (for Mac, under PyCharm, choose Preferences)
 3. Under Settings, choose Project Interpreter.
 Click the gear icon, choose `Show All..` from the drop-down menu.
-4. Choose the `+` icon and create a new Docker interpreter selecting the image `mediaset-spark-aws-glue-demo` and press `OK`.
+4. Choose the `+` icon and create a new Docker interpreter selecting the image `mediaset-spark-aws-glue-demo:python3.7-spark2.4.5` and press `OK`.
 5. Edit the `Run/Debug Configurations` of the project to properly launch the docker image
 6. Insert the `Script path` selecting the path of the module `main.py` contained in the project.
 7. In `Environment Variables` add `AWS_ACCESS_KEY_ID=YOUR_AWS_ACCESS_KEY;AWS_SECRET_ACCESS_KEY=YOUR_AWS_SECRET_KEY`.